remipassmoilesel/self-hosted-k8s/README.md

 ## Access to your cluster API from outside

+If you enable the firewall, the Kubernetes API will not be accessible from outside the cluster (and that's usually a good thing)

-The recommended way is to create an SSH tunnel.
+The recommended way to access API is to create an SSH tunnel.

 Copy the kubeconfig, change the host paramater: